When is the Best Time to Lay Turf in the UK?

 Preparation is Key

-The soil should be weed free – it may take several weeks to ensure that all the weeds are gone.
+The soil should be as weed free as possible – it may take several weeks to ensure that all the weeds are gone.

 The ground should be firmly trodden down, providing a sturdy base for the lawn.
-However, it needs to be then raked over to ensure that when the turf is laid the roots can penetrate the ground easily.
+However, it needs to be raked over before laying the turf to ensure that the roots can penetrate the ground easily.

 - Water your new lawn as soon as it’s laid to help it settle.
 You should also water your lawn daily if there is not adequate rainfall to do this for you.